mafgit/event-management-system/README.md

 - Use `git clone`
 - Create a MySQL database on your machine
-- Add `.env` file to the root folder and another `.env` file inside client folder.
+- Add `.env` file to the root folder and another `.env` file inside client folder
 - Add to the first `.env` file the following variables:
   - DB_USER
   - DB_PW
   - DB_NAME
   - JWT_SECRET
-  - CREATE_PROCEDURES ("yes" for first execution; "no" for after)
-  - CREATE_TRIGGERS ("yes" for first execution; "no" for after)
 - Add to the `.env` file which is inside client folder the following variables:
   - REACT_APP_FIREBASE_API_KEY
   - REACT_APP_FIREBASE_AUTH_DOMAIN